Miller & S'Ville

 - Millers is the male swan (called a cob)

-- Seville is the the female (called a pen)
+- S'Ville is the female (called a pen)

 - Swans usually form pairs for life